Prerequisites

 Hello World!

-From the Settings menu, select Show Label Window (symbol table).
+-- program is finished running --From the Settings menu, select Show Label Window (symbol table).
 Now, the following window should appear.

 The symbol table shows the actual memory addresses of all labels.
 For example,

-we see that the label main is a mnemonic for the memory address 0x00400000
+we see that the label main is a mnemonic for the memory address 0x00400000.

 When you click on a label in the symbol table, the address of the label is